 Many research studies are labour-intensive at specific times, for example during substance administration, sampling, surgery and necropsy.
-A clear division of labour between the facility staff and research group must be planned and appropriately timetabled before the study starts.
+A clear division of labour, costs and responsibility between the facility staff and research group must be planned and appropriately timetabled before the study starts.
 This division of labour must include decisions on recording observations during the experiment and where these observations are to be stored, both during and after the experiment.

 Pre-start, progress and wash-up meetings should be scheduled.

 Division of labour and costs